Take a 1-min quiz to get a Personal Meal Plan Male Female

 • 3 green onions, chopped (optional)

-• Start by slicing the mushrooms into bite-sized pisces.
+• Start by slicing the mushrooms into bite-sized pieces.

-• Now heat 1 tablespoon of butter and 1 tablespoon of olive oil in a large pan then add the mushrooms.
-Let it cook for about 10 minutes until the mushrooms become soft.
+• Heat 1 tablespoon of butter and 1 tablespoon of olive oil in a large pan then add the mushrooms.
+Let it cook for 10 minutes until the mushrooms become soft.

 • Transfer half of the cooked mushrooms to a separate plate.

-• Add the chopped onions, carrots, 1 teaspoon of salt, thyme and pepper to taste with the other half of the mushrooms in the large pan.
-Cook the vegetables for 10 more minutes until the carrots and onions soften a bit.
+• Add the chopped onions, carrots, 1 teaspoon of salt, thyme, and pepper with the other half of the mushrooms in the large pan.
+Cook the vegetables for 10 minutes more until the carrots and onions have softened a bit.

-• Pour two and a half cups of water to the vegetables in the pan, bring them to a boil and let them continue boiling for 20 more minutes.
+• Add two and 2 ½ cups of water to the vegetables in the pan, bring them to the boil, and let them continue to boil for 20 minutes more.
 Some of the liquid should visibly evaporate but not all of it.
-Add more water if that’s the case.
+Add more water if necessary.

-• Next, remove the stock you just made from the heat and add it into a food processor.
-Process the mixture until it attains puree consistency.
+• Next, remove the stock you just made from the heat and puree it in a food processor.

-• Transfer the puree back to the same cooking pan and add in the reserved mushrooms you removed earlier.
+• Transfer the puree back to the cooking pan and add the mushrooms you removed earlier.

-• Add in some more pepper and salt if desired and serve.
-Alternatively you can add in some chopped onions towards the end or use them as garnish depending on your preference.
+• Add some more pepper and salt if desired and serve.
+Alternatively, you can add some chopped onions toward the end or use them as garnish, depending on your preference.

 This article is courtesy of juliasalbum.com

-Sure, risotto is good if you’re craving some carbs and comfort.
-You know what can make this dish taster and healthier, in other words, perfect?
+Risotto is good if you’re craving some carbs and comfort.
+You know what can make this dish taster and healthier?
 Shiitake mushrooms.
 Here’s how you make it:

 • 2 cups sliced shiitake mushrooms, hardy / woody stalked removed